 Types of the spring-summer transition.
 Canonical correlations between phenological indices of studied species and timing of the spring-summer transition are shown in the Table 2.
 The first and second canonical correlations exceeded 0.9.
 However, despite p2 = 0.072 the second canonical correlation and corresponding canonical variates reflected important patterns in temperature dynamics and species phenology (see below) and was considered in further analysis.

 Canonical variables (C.V.) for temperature data characterized specific transition regimes.
-The latter in a specific year were expressed through the signs of canonical scores for this year.
+The latter in a specific year were expressed through the signs (and values?) of canonical scores for this year.
 First C.V.: positive values of canonical scores indicated early spring-summer transition (negative coefficients at 4, 5 and 8°C thresholds; coefficient for 3°C is low) with late seasonal temperature peak (Fig. 2).
 Second C.V.: positive values of canonical scores indicated early spring beginning (negative coefficient at 3°C threshold), but slow spring transition (positive coefficient at 4°C, which means large interval between 3°C and 4°C), earlier timing of 5 and 8°C thresholds and later timing of peak (Fig. 2).
-In brief, first C.V. characterized shift of transition dynamics from year to year (early, when C.V.1 is positive, but late, when it is negative), the second C.V. – the rate of spring transition: slow (C.V.2 is positive) and fast (C.V.2 negative).
+In brief, first C.V. characterized shift of transition from year to year (early, when C.V.1 is positive, but late, when it is negative), the second C.V. – the rate of spring transition: slow (C.V.2 is positive) and fast (C.V.2 negative).

 Thus, all the years, depending on the combination of signs of the canonical scores for the first and second canonical variables for each specific year, may be divided into four groups, which are characterized by four variants of the spring-summer transition (Fig. 2; Table 3): 1) late and fast transition; 2) late and slow transition (the variant, when the second canonical variable has positive sign, so the spring beginning (3°C) is relatively early); 3) early and fast transition; 4) early and slow transition.
 Definitions "slow" and "fast" refer here mostly to the part of curve between 3 and 4°C or period of spring transition.
 So, each year may be characterized by the form (slow – fast) and shift (early – late) of transition.
 These groups separate well in the space of the first two canonical axes, calculated either on the temperature or phenological data (Fig. 3).
 Note that the grouping is very similar in both cases (abiotic and biological data).
 Respective grouping of years is presented in Table 3.